exexexll/Napalmsky/TERMS-OF-SERVICE.md

 ## 20. DISPUTE RESOLUTION

 ### 20.1 Informal Resolution
-Before filing a claim, you agree to contact us at [contact email] to attempt to resolve the dispute informally.
+Before filing a claim, you agree to contact us at everything@napalmsky.com to attempt to resolve the dispute informally.

 ### 20.2 Governing Law
-These Terms shall be governed by the laws of [Your State/Country], without regard to conflict of law principles.
+These Terms shall be governed by the laws of the State of California, United States, without regard to conflict of law principles.

 ### 20.3 Arbitration Agreement
 **Any dispute arising from these Terms or your use of the Service shall be resolved through binding arbitration** rather than in court, except that: